 - Rapidly Advance Our Initial Gene Therapies.
 We are developing a deep pipeline of four gene therapies to treat Fabry disease, Gaucher disease, Pompe disease and cystinosis.
 We intend to rapidly advance these gene therapies into clinical trials and obtain initial efficacy data in patients from these development programs.
 AVR-RD-01 has been well tolerated and demonstrated clinically significant increased enzyme activity to date in an ongoing Phase 1 clinical trial.
-We received approval from both the Australian and Canadian regulatory authorities to initiate our company-sponsored Phase 2 clinical trial for AVR-RD-01 and, on June 7, 2018, the first patient in this clinical trial was dosed at an Australian site.
-In addition, we expect enrollment in the United States and Japan to begin in 2019 following receipt of regulatory clearance.
+We intend to initiate our Phase 2 clinical trial for AVR-RD-01 in mid-2018 in Australia and Canada, with enrollment in the United States and Japan beginning in 2019.
 Phase 1/2 clinical trials of both AVR-RD-02 and AVR-RD-04 are being planned and we expect patients will be dosed in 2019.
 In addition, we intend to pursue pathways for accelerated review and approval of our product candidates by the FDA and international regulatory authorities through programs such as the Regenerative Medicine Advanced Therapies, or RMAT, program in the United States. - Develop First-Line Gene Therapies for Lysosomal Storage Diseases.
 We are initially targeting lysosomal storage diseases and intend to conduct clinical trials in both treatment-experienced and treatment-naïve patient groups in order to maximize the potential of our lentiviral-based gene therapies for patients.
 We are pioneering the use of a milder conditioning regimen, designed to be performed in an outpatient setting, as we believe this will enable us to pursue early intervention for the treatment of lysosomal storage diseases and expand into a wide range of diseases where lentiviral-based gene therapy has not been previously utilized.
 We will continue to leverage advancements in stem cell transplantation in order to improve patient tolerability of our lentiviral-based gene therapies. - Globally Develop, Manufacture and Commercialize Our Gene Therapies.
 Lysosomal storage diseases afflict patients globally and we intend to build global infrastructure in order to provide treatment to patients around the world.
 We currently intend to conduct clinical trials across multiple geographies, including the United States, Canada, Australia, Japan, Europe and Israel.
 We have established a global network of suppliers and contract manufacturing organizations, or CMOs. - Industrialize Lentiviral-Based Gene Therapy.
 We are developing a manufacturing process that is both reproducible and scalable.
 We believe our innovations in viral vector design, cellular manufacturing and other related processes are important steps towards advancing the field of lentiviral-based gene therapy and realizing its full potential to treat a number of diseases.
 We intend to leverage our core competencies to implement a closed, automated manufacturing system that will enable us to deliver our gene therapies to patients at an industrialized scale. - Leverage Our Approach Beyond Our Initial Indications.
 We are initially developing gene therapies for the treatment of four different lysosomal storage diseases and believe that we will gain significant learnings and technical insights from these programs.
 We intend to leverage our technology and insights to treat a number of rare and non-rare diseases where we believe our lentiviral approach has transformative potential.